FrankWSamuelson/Reader-Study-Class/docs/canvas.md

 Consumer Key: `<consumer key>`
 Consumer Secret: `<consumer secret>`

-Note: the field values are taken from the CONSUMER_KEY and CONSUMER_SECRET environment variables in the (Heroku) web app.
+Note: the field values are taken from the CONSUMER_KEY and CONSUMER_SECRET environment variables in the (Heroku) web app (See Config Vars on Heroku).
 For more information on setting environment variables in your web app, check [here](./heroku.md#environment-variables).

 ### Course Details
 The course details are the same for both versions of the course unless otherwise specified.